boshtannik/embedded-nano-mesh/README.md

 );
 ```

-You can regulate the number of hops that the packet will be able to
-make - by configuring the `lifetime` during making the send
-of the message.
-For example:
-- setting `lifetime` to 1 will limit the message's reach to the nearest devices in the network.
-- setting `lifetime` to 10 will make the packet able to pass 10 nodes before being destroyed.

 ### Receive Method
 The `receive` method optionally returns received data in a `PacketDataBytes` instance in case
 if that packet was previously received by this exact device.
 It does not matter if that data